PracticeMakesCorrect/Python-Convert-Scanned-Book-Pages-To-Text/README.md

 This does that.

 Note: replace the part after "pdf_path =" and "poppler_path =" with the locations of your files/folders.
 And you'll need to install pytesseract and pdf2image and a few other libraries.
+If you want all the pages to be saved into one file, use code_consolidated.